Invest in Mutual Funds &

 To claim this deduction, you should not own any other house property on the date of the sanction of a loan from a financial institution only.

 Section 80EE came into effect from the financial year 2013-14.
 It was available for only 2 years, FY 2013-14 and FY 2014-15.
 The deduction allowed earlier was limited to a maximum of Rs 1 lakh in total and was available for only 2 financial years.
 However, this section has been reintroduced, effective FY 2016-17 (Assessment Year 2017-18).
 Now the deduction is allowed for up to Rs.
 50,000 per year until the loan is repaid.

 The Section does not specify if you need to be a Resident to be able to claim this benefit.
 Therefore it can be concluded that both Resident and Non-Resident Indians can claim this deduction.

+The Section also does not specify if this house should be self-occupied to claim the deduction.
+So, borrowers living in rented houses can also claim this deduction.
 Moreover, the deduction can only be claimed by individuals for the house purchases jointly or singly.
-If a person jointly owns the house with her wife and they both are paying the instalments of the loan, then both of them can claim this deduction.
+If a person jointly owns the house with spouse and they both are paying the instalments of the loan, then both of them can claim this deduction.